Jump to:

 Kaiser: Kaiser members who are Alameda County residents who get their care at the Oakland Medical Center can call 510-225-8233.
 Kaiser members who get their care at Kaiser Fremont and San Leandro can call 510-454-2780.

-Other potential vaccine options: please contact your healthcare provider or occupational health department if you are eligible for the mpox vaccine.
+Other potential vaccine options: please contact your healthcare provider or occupational health department if they can provide mpox vaccine.
 Click for more options throughout California.
 If you do not have a healthcare provider, please contact monkeypox@acgov.org.

 Who is eligible in Alameda County: